StudioEtrange/iatools/README.md

 # IATools

-This project provides a set of tools to interact with generative AI models.
+This project provides a set of scripts to interact with ia tools and models.

 * Maain features
   * gemini-cli management, installation, configuration ... - https://google-gemini.github.io/gemini-cli